MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 Connect-MicrosoftPlaces
 ```

-4. Use the following MS_Places_Get_PlaceId.ps1 script, or execute the following commands to download the list of floors and rooms.
+4. Use the MS_Places_Get_PlaceId.ps1 script, or execute the following commands, to download the list of floors and rooms.

+> [!NOTE]
-   - Update buildingName to get rooms for only a particular building.
+> Update buildingName only if you need to get rooms for only a particular buildings.

 ```powershell
 $buildingName = “”